I tell Sue that The Ark is only two episodes long. I hope the risk to my own personal safety will be worth it…

 Me: The Monoids really like their cakes.

-Sue: And how to they eat this cake, exactly?
-I can’t see a hole for them to put any food into.
+Sue: And how do they eat this cake, exactly?
+I can’t see a mouth for them to put any food into.

 Me: Yes, I know.
 It really doesn’t bear thinking about.

-When a Monoid enters the kitchen – for a nice potato salad perhaps – the prisoners/sous chefs all react to Sue’s exasperated suggestion that they should jump him.
-His peripheral vision is probably rubbish.
+When a Monoid enters the kitchen – for a nice potato salad perhaps – the prisoners/sous chefs agree with Sue’s exasperated suggestion that they should all jump him.
+After all, his peripheral vision is probably rubbish.

 Sue: Just poke him in the eye!

-Sadly, the Monoids gain the upper-hand and a poor, innocent waiter is shot dead.
-Steven gets really pissed off, but that’s just par for the course for Steven.
+Sadly, the Monoids gain the upper hand and an innocent waiter is shot dead.
+Steven is really pissed off about this, but that’s just par for the course for Steven.

-Meanwhile, on the planet Refusis II, the Doctor and company finally meet a Refusian who is – wait for it – invisible!
+Meanwhile, on the planet Refusis II, the Doctor finally meets a Refusian, who is – wait for it – invisible!

 Sue: They must have run out of money.
-They probably spent it all on the elephant.
+They must have spent it all on the elephant.

 Sue: Aw, that was nice of them.

-The Refusians then show another side to their nature by blowing up a Monoid up before he can warn his comrades to bring plenty of vase smashers with them when they take over the planet.
+And then the Refusians show another side to their nature by blowing up a Monoid before he can warn his comrades to bring plenty of vases with them when they take over the planet.

 Sue: That’s gotta hurt.